mrpejker/GreenWing/README.md

 ### Tech Stack

-Next.js + Tailwind CSS + Redux + NEAR.js.SDK hosted on Firebase

-- GCloud based services: Firebase Hosting as CDN, Cloud Run for dockerized API backend.
+- GCloud based services: Firebase Hosting as CDN.
 - T3 (Typescript/Tailwind CSS/tRPC) Next.js web application.
 - Business logic and contracts are written in Rust and deployed on NEAR.
-- Wallet Selector for authorization and integration with NEAR contacts.
+- Wallet Selector & NEAR JS API for authorization and integration with NEAR contacts.